-This report is one of the important ways that the Center for Business and Economic Research fulfills its mission to examine various aspects of the Kentucky economy.
-The analysis and data presented here cover a variety of topics that range from an economic forecast for Kentucky in 2020 to a broad presentation of factors affecting the economy.
+This report is one of the important ways that the Center for Business and Economic Research fulfills its mission to examine various aspects of Kentucky's economy as directed by the Kentucky Revised Statutes (KRS 164.738).
+The analysis and data presented here cover a variety of topics that range from a discussion of Kentucky's current economic climate to a broad presentation of factors affecting the economy.